localgovdrupal/docs/docs/src/governance/new-features-policy.md

 This policy was discussed and agreed in May 2023 and is intended to act as a guide to assessing new functionality to be included in LocalGov Drupal.
-There are notes on the original discussion and proposal in a [Goole Doc](https://docs.google.com/document/d/1OCs3W7WFGtDNpL0U-6lhT6pQpOf2RydjtpkAMOrUeI4/edit).
+There are notes on the original discussion and proposal in a [Google Doc](https://docs.google.com/document/d/1OCs3W7WFGtDNpL0U-6lhT6pQpOf2RydjtpkAMOrUeI4/edit).

 ## Background